deragon/autopoweroff/README.md

 Hosts=server1, server2, server3

-# Hosts parameter (list of hostnames or IPs, separated by commas):
+# CpuPercentage parameter (integer or 'Disabled'):
 #
-#   Here you list the list of hosts your machine is dependant, i.e. this
-#   computer should not take action if any of the hosts declared here is
-#   still up (responding to ping).
+#   If the CPU usage falls below the provided value (say, '5' for 5%) for a
+#   full second, the condition is then considered met.

 [RESOURCES]
 CpuPercentage=Disabled

 #  [ACTION]
 #